 The experience analysis provides a comparison of actual experience to projected experience based on the actuarial assumptions over the past year.
-Overall, the Fund had an experience gain of \$6.2 million.
+Overall, the Fund had an experience loss of \$0.2 million.

 The Fund had an experience gain due to investments.
-The investment return on a market value of assets basis was 9.43% (net of fees) for the year ended June 30, 2023, more than the 7.50% assumption (prospectively, the assumed return will be 7.0%).
+The investment return on a market value of assets basis was 12.04% (net of fees) for the year ended June 30, 2024, more than the 7.00% assumption.
 However, only 20% of this asset gain was recognized in the actuarial value of assets.
 Investment gains and losses from previous years were also recognized this year.
-The net result is a loss of \$10.6 million on the actuarial value of assets.
-The investment return on an actuarial value of assets basis was 6.60% for the year ended June 30, 2023.
+The net result is a gain of \$8.5 million on the actuarial value of assets.
+The investment return on an actuarial value of assets basis was 7.70% for the year ended June 30, 2024.

-The actuarial accrued liability increased less than expected.
-Salaries did not increase as much as expected for continuing actives, resulting in an actuarial gain of \$8.4 million.
-Other demographic experience produced an additional gain of \$8.4 million, which includes an actuarial gain of \$4.7 million due to more terminations than expected.
+The actuarial accrued liability increased more than expected.
+Salaries increased more than expected for continuing actives, resulting in an actuarial loss of \$2.4 million.
+Other demographic experience produced an additional loss of \$6.3 million, which includes an actuarial gain of \$6.7 million due to more terminations than expected, and an actuarial loss of \$5.2 million due to retirement experience.